jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

   closed = Set[]

   while opened.any?
-    # Treat opened as a stack, so this is a depth-first traversal.
+    # Treat opened as a stack, so this is a depth-first search.
     state = opened.pop

     # If we've already processed the state, or if this is